hasic-haris/one_step_retrosynth_ai/README.md

 currently under review.
 Depending on the journal decision, the link will be posted here.

 ### Running the Code
-This repository is still raw and under construction as far as user-friendliness goes.
+This repository is still raw and under construction, but the authors are actively working on it.
 For now, the individual functions need to be executed manually according to the short description in the ```main.py``` file.
 In time, appropriate scripts will be written and the user manual will be posted.

 #### Installation
-[Install Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), create and activate your environment by running:
+Install [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), create and activate your environment by running:

 ```shell script
 conda env create -f environment.yml